The Scottish Dementia Working Group

 Who can become a member?

-The Group welcomes anyone living in Scotland who is diagnosed with dementia or a related condition.
+The Group welcomes anyone living in Scotland who is diagnosed with dementia.
 The only requirement is that you would like to meet with other people with dementia to discuss things that really matter to you.

 The group currently has well over 100 members across Scotland, holding bi-monthly group meetings in Glasgow and Dundee which are open to all members.